Senior Affiliate Program Officer

 Mariko was born in Anchorage at the old Humana hospital and hopes her future children will have the same beautiful experiences she had growing up in Alaska – running their small hands through the Kenai river’s cold blue-green water, smelling the pristine air with its chilly breeze, and feeling peace when exploring forests and mountains.
 The smell of fish and dirt, wild roses and freezing air, Mariko observes her surroundings thoughtfully each day throughout the year.

-Mariko graduated from UAA with a BA, and has had a wide range of professional experiences.
+Mariko graduated with a Bachelor of Arts degree from UAA and has had a wide range of professional experiences.
 Some of her work highlights include: Videographer, Editor, and Sound Engineer for Progressive Media Alaska; Disability Adjudicator at Social Security Disability for the State of Alaska; and Substitute Teacher for the Anchorage School District.
-At The Alaska Community Foundation, Mariko leads the statewide Affiliate program, supporting local Advisory Boards who galvanize people in their hometowns to find solutions to address their community’s needs and build endowments to benefit their communities, now and forever.
+At the Alaska Community Foundation, Mariko leads the statewide Affiliate program, supporting local Advisory Boards and regional staff who galvanize their hometowns to find solutions and address community needs by building endowments that benefit their communities, now and forever.

 - Animal Care